GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS trainer guide - Securing PaaS.md

 ### Customer needs

-1. Safeguard and manage identity of users and services
+1. Safeguard and manage identity of users and services.

-2. Detect and respond to identity-based threats
+2. Detect and respond to identity-based threats.

-3. Detect and respond to threats to their applications and solutions
+3. Detect and respond to threats to their applications and solutions.

-4. Gain visibility into security health
+4. Gain visibility into security health.

 5. Secure the loyalty data at rest and in transit.
-Allow access only to those who have a need
+Allow access only to those who have a need.

-6. They want to achieve the right balance of security versus complexity
+6. They want to achieve the right balance of security versus complexity.

-7. Security centered around PaaS services
+7. Security centered around PaaS services.

  ### Customer objections